WillDutcher/github-slideshow/_posts/0000-01-02-WillDutcher.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is new text.
-Nothing important here!
+This is Will Dutcher's slide.
 Use the left arrow to go back!